What colour is breastmilk?

 In most cases, the colour of a mother’s breastmilk is nothing to be worried about.
 However, it is always a good idea to seek medical advice if you are concerned.

-Any unusual colour of a mother’s breastmilk is due mostly to her diet.
+An unusual colour of a mother’s breastmilk could be due to her diet.
 For example, food dyes in foods or drinks can alter the colour of breastmilk.

 This can be caused by eating a large amount of strongly-coloured foods such as beetroot.
 It can also sometimes indicate blood staining.
 See below under ‘Blood in breastmilk’.